We are blessed to have you join us in worship, and we pray that this time of worship will also be a blessing for you.

 Children are always welcome in worship.
 There are children’s’ activity packs available in the foyer for use during the service.

 During the service, we celebrate Holy Communion.
 This is for baptised Christians who believe in the Triune God, trust in Jesus Christ as their Saviour, repent of their sins and confess that in this meal Christ gives us his true body and blood, through the bread and wine, for the forgiveness of sins.
 If you share these beliefs, you are invited to receive Holy Communion.
-Please note that we also provide gluten free communion wafers which are approved by the Australian Celiac Society.
+Please note that we also provide gluten free communion wafers which are approved by the Australian Coeliac Society.

 How people at Grace commune